pretorh/dotfiles/README.md

 ## installations

-use the `stow.sh` script to install
+use the `install.sh` script to install

 ### sensitive or runtime data